-The original HomePod has a six-microphone array for picking up commands barked at Siri.
-The HomePod mini has four microphones, but there was no difference in Siri's responsiveness.
+The HomePod 2 has a four-microphone array for picking up commands barked at Siri.
+The HomePod mini also has four microphones, but there was no difference in Siri's responsiveness.

 Both speakers support a range of streaming services from Apple Music, iHeartRadio, Pandora, Prime Music and others.
 Spotify is still absent from the mix, which is disappointing.
 But on the software side, the HomePod and its mini sibling are on a par with each other.

-The HomePod is set to get Dolby Atmos support for use with Apple TV 4K, which gives the bugger speaker a new home cinema feature.
 You can also use both speakers as an audio-out for the Apple TV 4K, a nice way that Apple integrates everything into its ecosystem.
 However, only the HomePod 2 supports Dolby Atmos, which gives the bigger speaker spatial audio.

-One feature the HomePod mini has over its older sibling is the ability to hand-off music playing on your iPhones to the HomePod without relying on Bluetooth pairing.
+Another great feature of both speakers is the ability to hand off music playing on your iPhones without relying on Bluetooth pairing.
 It also works on reverse, meaning as you head out you can pass your iPhone by the HomePod mini and the audio playback will get picked up by the Apple phone.
-We can see this feature really appeal to iPhone users.

-Lastly, the HomePod mini also has support for Thread, a relatively new smart home networking protocol which lets you connect low-power devices such as smart locks and smart lights.
-There are relatively few Thread-enabled smart home devices now, but their number should grow in the future.
+Both the HomePod (2nd gen) and the HomePod mini support Thread and Matter, a new smart home networking protocol which lets you connect low-power devices such as smart locks and smart lights.
+There are relatively few Matter-enabled smart home devices now, but their number should grow in the future.

-Audio enthusiasts might still prefer the original HomePod.
+Audio enthusiasts might still prefer the HomePod 2.
 But even then, the HomePod mini could be a second room Apple smart speaker.
 And with the handoff feature, we can see the HomePod mini fitting seamlessly into an Apple-centric smart home setup.